PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 the ``QNode`` such that the quantum gradient rules of the QNodes are registered to the machine learning interface via a custom gradient class or function.

-An interface integrates QNodes with external libraries by the following:
+Typically, an interface integrates QNodes with external libraries as follows:

 * It wraps the QNode, returning a QNode that accepts and returns the core data structure of the classical machine learning library (e.g., a TF tensor, Torch